 It’s important to note that I was definitely not searching for a girlfriend when I met any of them (in fact, for two of them I was definitely trying to avoid a relationship).

-However, I fell for them.
+However, they caused powerful emotions in me and I fell for them.
 The point here is that I am ridiculously discerning.
 I don’t even like hanging out with girls.
 But these commonalities showed up in the 3 I fell for.

 A wise man once remarked that these traits are all products of discipline and self-restraint.
-While different dudes are looking for different things at different times, I don’t think there is a man alive that is repulsed by anything on this list.
+These traits also promote femininity, which motivates men to act more masculine.
+While different men are looking for different things at different times, I don’t think there is a man alive that is repulsed by anything on this list.

 10. Travel more

-In fact, when people ask me how to get motivated, I tell them to take a trip somewhere.
+In fact, when people ask me how to get motivated to be a better man, I tell them to take a trip somewhere.
 It doesn’t need to be far, but it needs to be someplace new.

 It’s one thing to read about a place online or see a friend’s vacation pictures they post on social media.
 It’s a completely different experience to have drinks on the beach, even if it’s just an 8-hour drive to Wildwood, NJ.

-As long as it pushes you out of your comfort zone and gets you see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to becoming a better man.
+As long as it pushes you out of your comfort zone and gets you see things that aren’t part of your normal surroundings, then the travel is worthwhile and has an incredible effect on your drive to becoming successful.

-Your life is so much easier when people think you’re attractive and the successful man knows this.
+Your life is so much easier when people think you’re attractive.
+The most respected and successful men know that appearances matter at least as much ability.

 Forget the obvious part of this equation where you get more dates and invited to better social situations.
 In general, people treat you better and are more responsive to you.
 It likely means that you’re in good health.